facebook/watchman/README.markdown

 and when you run it a second time, it will show you only the "C" source files that changed since the last time that someone queried using "n:c_srcs" as the clock spec.

+## File queries

+This section documents the new file query engine and syntax that is present starting in version 1.5.

+Watchman file queries consist of 1 or more *generators* that feed files through the expression evaluator.

+### Generators

+Watchman provides 4 generators:

+ * **since**: generates a list of files that were modified since a specific clockspec
+ * **suffix**: generates a list of files that have a particular suffix
+ * **path**: generates a list of files based on their path and depth
+ * **all**: generates a list of all known files

+Generators are analagous to the list of *paths* that you specify when using the `find(1)` utility, but are implemented in watchman with a bit of a twist because watchman doesn't need to crawl the filesystem in realtime and instead maintains a couple of indexes over the tree.

+A query may specify any number of generators; each generator will emit its list of files and this may mean that you see the same file output more than once if you specified the use of multiple generators that all produce the same file.

+### Expressions

+A watchman query expression consists of 0 or more expression terms.
+If no terms are provided then each file evaluated is considered a match (equivalent to specifying a single `true` expression term).

+Otherwise, the expression is evaluated against the file and produces a boolean result.
+If that result is true then the file is considered a match and is added to the output set.

+An expression term is caonically represented as a JSON array whose zeroth element is a string containing the term name.

+    ["termname", arg1, arg2]

+If the term accepts no arguments you may use a short form that consists of just the term name expressed as a string:

+    "true"

+Expressions that match against file names may match against either the *basename* or the *wholename* of the file.
+The basename is the name of the file within its containing directory.
+The wholename is the name of the file relative to the watched root.

+#### allof

+The `allof` expression term evaluates as true if all of the grouped expressions also evaluated as true.
+For example, this expression matches only files whose name ends with `.txt` and that are not empty files:

+    ["allof", ["match", "*.txt"], ["not", "empty"]]

+Each array element after the term name is evaluated as an expression of its own:

+    ["allof", expr1, expr2, ... exprN]

+Evaluation of the subexpressions stops at the first one that returns false.

+#### anyof

+The `anyof` expression term evaluates as true if any of the grouped expressions also evaluated as true.
+The following expression matches files whose name ends with either `.txt` or `.md`:

+    ["anyof", ["match", "*.txt"], ["match", "*.md"]]

+Each array element after the term name is evaluated as an expression of its own:

+    ["anyof", expr1, expr2, ... exprN]

+Evaluation of the subexpressions stops at the first one that returns true.

+#### not

+The `not` expression inverts the result of the subexpression argument:

+    ["not", "empty"]

+#### true

+The `true` expression always evaluates as true.

+    "true"
+    ["true"]

+#### false

+The `false` expression always evaluates as false.

+    "false"
+    ["false"]

+#### suffix

+The `suffix` expression evaluates true if the file suffix matches the second argument.
+This matches files name `foo.php` and `foo.PHP` but not `foophp`:

+    ["suffix", "php"]

+Suffix expression matches are case insensitive.

+#### match and imatch

+The `match` expression performs an `fnmatch(3)` match against the basename of the file, evaluating true if the match is successful.

+    ["match", "*.txt"]

+You may optionally provide a third argument to change the scope of the match from the basename to the wholename of the file.

+    ["match", "*.txt", "basename"]
+    ["match", "dir/*.txt", "wholename"]

+`match` is case sensitive; for case insensitive matching use `imatch` instead;
+it behaves identically to `match` except that the match is performed ignoring case.

+#### pcre and ipcre

+The `pcre` expression performs a Perl Compatible Regular Expression match against the basename of the file.
+This pattern matches `test_plan.php` but not `mytest_plan`:

+    ["pcre", "^test_"]

+You may optionally provide a third argument to change the scope of the match from the basename to the wholename of the file.

+    ["pcre", "txt", "basename"]
+    ["pcre", "txt", "wholename"]

+`pcre` is case sensitive; for case insensitive matching use `ipcre` instead;
+it behaves identically to `pcre` except that the match is performed ignoring case.

+To use this feature, you must configure watchman `--with-pcre`.

+#### name and iname

+The `name` expression performs exact matches against file names.
+By default it is scoped to the basename of the file:

+    ["name", "Makefile"]

+You may specify multiple names to match against by setting the second argument to an array:

+    ["name", ["foo.txt", "Makefile"]]

+This second form can be accelerated and is preferred over an `anyof` construction.

+You may change the scope of the match via the optional third argument:

+    ["name", "path/to/file.txt", "wholename"]
+    ["name", ["path/to/one", "path/to/two"], "wholename"]

+Finally, you may specify case insensitive evaluation by using `iname` instead of `name`.

+##### type

+Evaluates as true if the type of the file matches that specified by the second argument; this matches regular files:

+    ["type", "f"]

+Possible types are:

+ * **b**: block special file
+ * **c**: character special file
+ * **d**: directory
+ * **f**: regular file
+ * **p**: named pipe (fifo)
+ * **l**: symbolic link
+ * **s**: socket
+ * **D**: Solaris Door

+##### empty

+Evaluates as true if the file exists, has size is 0 and is a regular file or directory.

+    "empty"
+    ["empty"]

+##### exists

+Evaluates as true if the file exists

+    "exists"
+    ["exists"]

 ## Build/Install